 - Opt for single keyword ad groups (SKAG) where you can use a single keyword with all match types for increasing the relevancy and CTR (click through rate).

-#18 Experimentation With Ad Scheduling
+#18 Experimentation with Ad Scheduling

 Besides narrowing down the keywords, select the keywords targeting your ads.
 You can also tell Google the selected time of the day when you want to show your ads.
 One needs to check the different metrics such as impressions, conversion rates, CPC during any specific day of the week or any chosen hour of the day.
-Your aim is to find out the timeframe that has the lowest CPC (cost per conversion) but a good CTR (click through rate) and a decent conversion rate.
+Your aim is to find out the time frame that has the lowest CPC (cost per conversion) but a good CTR (click through rate) and a decent conversion rate.

 In the case of B2B companies, the CPC will be higher on business days or during business hours, but the CPC will lower on the weekends and during after-hours.
 Conversion rates will also be lowered during the weekend days in most of the cases so you need to find out the right balance for your Google Ads.

 Want to hire an agency to manage your campaigns?
-Get Your free Google Ads proposal from Oxedent.
+Get your free Google Ads proposal from Oxedent.